 There’s two types of motivation when it comes to team members:

 Intrinsically motivated people are powered by themselves.
-They don’t need the promise of bonus to be driven to accomplish a task.
+They don’t need the promise of a bonus to be driven to accomplish a task.
 Examples of intrinsic motivation may include;

 - A sense of achievement